This page is a general guide to preparing hard copy records for transfer to PROV.

 When packing your records into archival boxes, ensure that:

-• Items are placed in boxes from front to back
+- Items are placed in boxes from front to back (so the box opens from right to left).

 An RDL describes each record in a consignment which is part of the transfer.
 It is directly imported into PROV’s archival management system, and the data captured is made available in the PROV online catalogue.